Competitive Analysis for UX – Top 6 Research Methods

 Treat yourself as a usability participant by using an empathy map to record your feelings and emotions using your competitor’s product.
 Maybe you were confused and frustrated by an unclear pricing structure, or the intuitive UI and microinteractions made it fun to use the product.

-Reviews from mobile app stores, social media (Facebook pages, Twitter mentions), marketplaces, and websites like TrustPilot are excellent resources for analyzing competitors.
+Reviews from mobile app stores, social media (Facebook pages, Twitter mentions), marketplaces, and websites like TrustPilot are excellent resources for analyzing competitors (and also your product’s UX).
 These customer reviews allow you to find out what customers love and hate about your competition.

 Comparison charts are best for direct competitors that offer similar product features.
 For example, you might want to compare a paid plan to your competitors to determine which company offers customers the most value.